bazel-contrib/rules_nodejs/README.md

   package_json = ["//:package.json"])
 ```

 Specifying `node_urls` and `yarn_urls` is optional.
-If ommitted, the default values will be used.
+If omitted, the default values will be used.
 You may also use a custom NodeJS version and the default Yarn version or vice-versa.

 ### Installation with local vendored versions of NodeJS and Yarn